Republic of Congo

 1%

-Only a small share of 0.7% of the Republic of Congo's overall exports to the EU are eligible for preferential tariffs granted under the EU's GSP.
+Only a small share of the Republic of Congo's exports to the EU were eligible for GSP preferential tariffs in 2023.

 Preference utilisation and export diversification